Virtual Learning In Henrico

 What if we have an upcoming special education meeting?

 HCPS is committed to promoting the safety and wellness of our students, families, and staff.
 We will not be conducting in-person special education meetings during the period of the closure.
 However, IEP and eligibility timelines must be maintained.
 As such, you will be provided with opportunities to participate in any required meetings via conference call or virtual meeting.
-All materials will be provided for your review prior to the meeting via email or USPS.
+All materials will be provided for your review prior to the meeting via email or other virtual methodology.
 If you are unable to participate in the meeting virtually, the team will move forward with a proposal to meet the timeline requirements, but will reconvene once schools are reopened so that you are able to participate in person.

 How should I address individual questions or concerns I may have?